St0rmingBr4in/config_ansible/README.md

 * Add it to `[laptop]`, `[desktop]` or `[only_confs]` in the `hosts` file
 * Run `ansible-playbook --diff playbooks/config.yml -l <new_PC_hostname>`

+## Installing from USB live

+You can run the playbook `playbooks/install.yml` from the live USB, it will install Arch linux with the following configuration:
+* LVM on LUKS
+* systemdboot as bootloader
+* intel-ucode if applicable

 ## CI code sanity checks

 * The CI checks the code using `ansible-lint` and `yaml-lint`